yihui/yihui.org/content/en/2017-12-09-how-i-learned-r.md

 I think the same idea can be applied to learning something new: you can appeal to interest (in the sense of advantages or benefits) instead of other things.
 The "interest" in my early days was the praises.
 I felt good about them.
 That is it.

-BTW, this also explains [my reward to Yihan](https://stackoverflow.com/a/47109231/559676) on StackOverflow.
+BTW, this also explains [my reward to Yihan](https://stackoverflow.com/a/47109231/559676) on Stack Overflow.
 It is good to see beginners help beginners, and this behavior should be strongly encouraged.